 From these various experiences, it seems that this feeling of calm and bliss is inherent to the various symptoms a person goes through with hypothermia.

-Apart from that, amidst the dread and suffering that the constant cold brings, the fatalist acceptance starts to feel like a comfort.
+Besides, amidst the dread and suffering the constant cold brings, the fatalist acceptance starts to feel like a comfort.

 When eventually sleep comes, as many accounts state, it is peaceful and painless.
 At the extreme point of severity, death comes as easy as sleep.

 The Comfortable Calm of Sleep